Poets&Quants Top Business Schools

 “MGMT 444 was an expectational experience that really got me thinking more of how to gather data, understand it, and implement/recommend business solutions for business problems.”

 “I was in a competitive entry class called Student Managed Portfolio that required an interview process for admission.
 It was a small class of only about 10-15 students and students were assigned to a S&P 500 sector.
 We were responsible for monitoring the sector and the holdings our portfolio had in that sector.
 We performed advanced analysis and were taught by the head of the finance department.
-This class gave me the confidence in my analytical abilities and the respect of peers/professors.”
+This class gave me confidence in my analytical abilities and the respect of peers/professors.”